savoyhapkido/savoyhapkido.github.io/index.md

 ## About Us

-Hapkido techniques use the principal of non-resistance, circular motion, and the water principal for self defense.
+Hapkido techniques use the principles of non-resistance, circular motion, and water for self defense.
 No previous martial arts experience or athletic ability is necessary.

 Hapkido is one of the best martial arts for practical self-defense.
 We do not prepare for sporting tournaments; we do not memorize elaborate forms; all we do is practice ways to escape from, throw, ground-fight, choke, kick, punch, joint-lock or otherwise finish an attacker.

-More content coming soon...